You can get help for drug and alcohol addiction in Cardiff through local addiction treatment services or by staying in a drug and alcohol rehab.

 Once you’ve completed initial drug and alcohol rehabilitation, your efforts will need to continue on your return home.
 Although this may be disheartening to hear, long-term recovery is an ongoing commitment.
 Physical and psychological coping strategies must be maintained throughout.

-By consuming drugs and alcohol, post-rehab, you will increase your risk of relapse.
-You’ll heighten your physical and psychological connections to drugs and alcohol, likely to revert old habits and behaviours.
+By consuming drugs and alcohol post-rehab, you will increase your risk of relapse.
+You’ll heighten your physical and psychological connections to drugs and alcohol, likely to revert to old habits and behaviours.